mild-blue/txmatching/documentation/README.md

 #### More examples for crossmatch summarization.
 Crossmatch issues during the summary count.

-Further logic of calculating **the summary HLA code and the summary MFI** is used only for codes that have a match type the same as the summary match type.
-We consider all the rest codes as less important for the summary section.

 0. The recipient doesn't have any crossmatched antibodies against donor's assumed hla types:
 ```python
 assumed_hla_types = [{"hla_code": "B*07:02", "is_frequent": True}]